spectral-compute/hypercast/server/docs/README.md

 Ensure you have local installations of:
 - Boost (extra/boost pacman package)
 - nlohmann_json (pacman: community/nlohmann-json)
+- FFmpeg (run `build-ffmpeg --help` from the install tree for information about how to get a suitable build)

 To compile the documentation, ensure you have installed:
 - pandoc (pacman: community/pandoc)